mirenty/Egami-skins/4you/README.md

 atemio-4you-skin
 ==========================

-This git contains the default skin fror Atemio
+This git contains the default skin for Atemio